BUILDING SAFER AND MORE POTENT TREATMENTS

 DISCOVERY

 EDCs are antibody drug conjugates (ADCs) that don’t require internalization, nor do they require breakdown.
-In fact, for EDCs to work, the drug has to be attached to the antibody and the two proteins have to be outside of the cell.
-This is why we named them Extracellular Drug Conjugates and not just Antibody Drug Conjugates.
+In fact, for EDCs to work, the drug has to be attached to the antibody and the two target proteins have to be outside of the cell.
+This is why we named them Extracellular Drug Conjugates or EDCs, a true Next-Gen ADC platform.

 Benefits of Extracellular Targeting

-In our first studies, we found that EDC Technology allowed us to direct a potent small molecule drug to a community of proteins found on certain metastatic cancer cells.
-When the EDC was added to these cells in vitro or in vivo, these cancer cells could be specifically destroyed, leaving all other cells untouched.
-Centrose then went on to discover that many other EDCs to other protein communities could be targeted as well.
-Further studies went on to shown that in non-human primates, specific blood cells cells could also be selectively removed.
-This is important for safety and a key goal in immune-therapies where drugs like Yervoy and Keytruda activate certain blood cells so they can remove cancer cells.
+Centrose was the first to show that that a new type of ADC could selectively kill cancer cells by directing a potent small molecule drug to a community of proteins found only on the surface of metastatic cancer cells.
+When the EDC was added to these cells in vitro or in vivo, the growing cancer could be specifically destroyed, leaving all other cells untouched.
+Centrose went on to discover that other protein communities could also be selectively targeted.
+More recent studies show that in non-human primates, specific blood types can also be selectively removed using EDC Technology.

 As we reported in cell press publication, Centrose provides data showing that proteins like CD20 and CD38 also are involved in cell surface communities.
 With this knowledge, Centrose has since developed a number of EDCs for different cancer types like lung, pancreatic and lymphomas.